zarthur/CSCC-Fundamentals-Android-Notes/week_14/readme.md

 There are six basic data types that are representable in JSON:

 1. *Number*: a signed, decimal number that may contain a fractional part,
-2. *String*: a sequence of zero or more unicode characters delimited with double quotes,
+2. *String*: a sequence of zero or more Unicode characters enclosed in double quotes,
 3. *Boolean*: either *true* or *false*,
 4. *Array*: an ordered list of zero or more values each of which can be of any type,